Search

 CAD drawing of a heat exchanger

-The temperature difference between the terminal points of the heat exchanger is called as APPROACH and the temperature change obtained by an individual stream of fluid is called as RANGE.
+The temperature difference between the terminal points of the heat exchanger is called an APPROACH and the temperature change obtained by an individual stream of fluid is called a RANGE.
 A point temperature difference is a local difference between the hot and cold fluids at a specified position of the heat exchanger which is Th - Tc.

 Q = mh cph (Th1 – Th2) = mc cpc (Tc2 – Tc1)